 19. Does Node.js support multi-core platforms?

-Answer: Yes, Node.js can support multi-core systems, but since it is a single-threaded platform; you need to fork multiple processes in order to facilitate multicore CPUs in it.
-This process is known as “clustering”, supported by the Node.js Cluster module.
+Answer: Yes, Node.js can support multi-core systems.
+However, since it is single-threaded, you need to fork multiple processes in order to facilitate multicore CPUs in it.
+This process is known as “clustering”, and is supported by the Node.js Cluster module.

 20. Explain the role of the request process in Node.js.

-Answer: In Node.js, the request module is used to make the HTTP class and handle the requests from the server.
-The request module by default follows redirects to handle the HTTP calls.
+Answer: In Node.js, the request module is used to make the HTTP calls and handle the requests from the server.
+The request module, by default, follows redirects to handle HTTP calls.

 21. What is the chaining process in Node.js?

 Answer: In Node.js, chaining can be performed using the async npm module.
-The async module provides the following most popular methods for chaining functions:
+The async module provides the following methods for chaining functions:

-- parallel(tasks, callback): In the parallel chaining process, all the functions get executed parallelly in practice through I/O switching.
+- parallel(tasks, callback): In the parallel chaining process, all the functions get executed parallelly through I/O switching.
 The callback function is triggered if any of the functions throws an error.